 Anyone physically in the United States who is not in Immigration Court can file an asylum claim.
-For background on eligibility and procedures, see the articles on Nolo’s “Asylum & Refugee Status.
+For background on eligibility and procedures, see articles on Asylum & Refugee Status.

 Asylum Officers are trained in asylum and refugee law.
 They undergo sensitivity training and attend weekly training sessions on country conditions around the world.

 An Asylum Officer's job is to figure out who meets the legal definition of a refugee.
-He or she does this by reading your asylum application and conducting a non-adversarial interview.
+They do this by reading your asylum application and conducting a non-adversarial interview.
 (Non-adversarial means that the officer is not trying to take an opposing side to yours, but simply to get at the truth of your experience.)

 You do not have a choice of which officer you will meet with at your interview.
 You can, however, request a female officer if you have been subjected to forms of persecution that you would feel uncomfortable discussing with a man.